-The soil erosion under the scenario of increased yield of dryland crops was higher than the baseline level in the initial years and starts declining from the fifth year of simulation (Figure 3).
-The increase in the area of the dryland crops cultivation increases the demand for on farm labour in the initial year which reduces the incentive to use the labour for conservation measures and they cause higher soil erosion in the initial year of simulation.
-However, the population growth in the watershed over the years drive the farmers to use more labour for conservation measures in the field, which declined the soil erosion towards the end of the simulation period (Figure 3 and 4).
-The result revealed that the decline in soil erosion was 6 per cent compared to the baseline in the final year of simulation.
-Under the decreased dryland crop yield scenario, the soil erosion had not changed much compared to the baseline scenario.
+The soil erosion under the scenario of increased yield of dryland crops was higher than the baseline level in the initial years and starts declining from the fifth year of simulation (Fig. 3).
+The increase in the area of the dryland crops cultivation increases the demand for on-farm labour in the initial year which reduces the incentive to use the labour for conservation measures, and they cause higher soil erosion in the initial year of simulation.